MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/premium.md

 ## info

 This subcommand does what is stated above.
-It wil ether link to the [doccumentaton page to learn more about premium](/support/premium.md), tell you who the representative is, or infor about your subscription.
+It wil ether link to the [doccumentaton page to learn more about premium](/support/premium.md), tell you who the representative is, or info about your subscription.
 ```text
 /premium info
 ```